 Enrollment

-The acupressure procedure will consist of medium-deep pressure as tolerated at each assigned point applied in a circular motion.
-Subjects will be trained in the appropriate performance of the treatment at all points and complete the first treatment under supervision.
-Acupressure treatment will last for 2-3 minutes per point and be administered remotely every other day for 5 weeks.
-Acupressure will be performed using a tool (AcuWand) and a pencil (the pencil's eraser head will be used as an alternative/backup tool) will be provided to help participants apply the right amount of pressure on the appropriate points on their bodies.
-In the event AcuWand/pencil is not available, participants can use fingers/thumbs for self-acupressure.
+The acupressure procedure will consist of medium-deep pressure using a tool (AcuWand) to the selected acupoints on their bodies, as tolerated, at each assigned point, applied in a circular motion.
+Subjects will be trained to perform the treatment appropriately at all points and will complete the first treatment under supervision.
+Acupressure treatment will last for 2 minutes per point and be administered remotely every other day for 5 weeks.

 University of California, Irvine